jacon-dev/WordleKata/README.md

  - You should only get five attempts at guessing the word
  - When you complete the game you should be able to restart it

+## Company Requirements
+ - External auditors are demanding we have test coverage for as much code as possible
+ - You need to follow SOLID and DRY principles where possible

 ## Nice To Have
  - Statistic tracking while playing:
    - Total games played
    - Total words guessed correctly
    - Total words guessed incorrectly
    - Average attempts per game

+# Purpose of this Kata
+This Kata was designed by me, James Conlin, as a way to help developers of all levels learn to build up software requirements on top of badly written legacy code.

+Encouraging Test Driven Development this Kata will expose you to